Frequently Asked Questions

 Q9: How long does it take from order to make an Omar home?

 Once you have finalised the specification of your home and both yourselves and your park have signed it off we can commence manufacture.
 We can typically make a home in around six weeks, however, the length of time you have to wait for your Omar home may vary due to how busy the factory is and also the lead time on individual items you have specified in your home.
-Manufacturing timescales vary from six to twelve weeks.
+Manufacturing timescales vary from 14 to 16 weeks.